Includes over 150 Guitar Lessons. Order today and learn Right! |

 Guitar Lessons that work!

 In the last lesson we covered the major scale and its construction.
 We also covered the construction of the major, minor, diminished and augmented triads within the major scale.
 I mentioned key signatures, tonic, subdominant and dominant chords.
-What I would like to do, is take everything we covered one step further.
-The first topic will cover the key signature.
+What I would like to do, is take everything we've covered one step further.
+The first topic we'll cover is the key signature.

-Have you ever wondered what the # and flat symbol stood for at the beginning of each staff?
-Look at the illustration below.
-Notice that it shows 1 (sharp #).
+Have you ever wondered what the sharp # and flat symbol stood for at the beginning of each staff?
+Look at the illustration below and notice that it shows 1 (sharp #).

-To make this more understandable we need to construct the key of G major.
+To make this more understandable we need to construct the key of G major and the major guitar scale.

 The first thing you do is determine what key you would like to develop.
 And then start with the first note of that key you would like to construct.
 From that first note, write out all the notes that follow up to one octave.
 Notice we have went from G to G. Don't worry about the whole or half steps yet.
 Once you have your notes in place, you now begin to determine the sharps and flats of that key.
 Remember all keys are constructed with a certain, whole and half step combination.
 This formula for every major key is: